Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 # ✅ Make sure it works

-Once you've made the necessary changes to `components/protocols/pyth/components/Connect.tsx` and saved the file, click on the toggle switch labeled "Price feed Off" on the right side of the screen to connect to Pyth & display the current price of the SOL/USD product!
-Be aware that the queries are being put through a public endpoint and are therefore subject to rate and data limiting - If you leave this price feed running for a while (~30 minutes), you will run out of requests and the feed will stop updating.
-Remember to switch it off before moving to the next step!
+Once you've made the necessary changes to `components/protocols/pyth/components/Connect.tsx` and saved the file, click on the toggle switch labeled "Pyth" on the right side of the screen to connect to Pyth & display the current price of the SOL/USD product!
+Be aware that the queries are being put through a public endpoint and are therefore subject to rate and data limiting.
+If you leave this price feed running for a while (~30 minutes), you will run out of requests and the feed will stop updating. **Remember to switch it off before moving to the next step!**

 ---

 # 🏁 Conclusion

 We established a connection to the Pyth price feed on Solana using the JavaScript Pyth client.
 The connection can be regulated by listening to the price feed using a callback function and removing that callback when we want to stop listening.
-We also discussed three key concepts involved in price data: Aggregate price, confidence interval and the exponent used to convert price data from fixed-point to floating point.
+We also discussed three key concepts involved in price data: Aggregate price, confidence interval, and the exponent used to convert price data from fixed-point to floating point.

 If you'd like, take a few minutes to learn more about how Pyth's [account structure](https://docs.pyth.network/how-pyth-works/account-structure) & [price aggregation](https://docs.pyth.network/how-pyth-works/price-aggregation) work by reviewing the official documentation.